-Wild Leap Brew Co. opened in LaGrange and chose to focus on fun and approachable beers.
+Wild Leap opened in LaGrange and chose to focus on fun and approachable beers.
 They were voted the 2019 best new brewery in America by USA Today and even craft beer novices enjoy their easy-drinking beers!

-Beacon Brewing Company is LaGrange’s first brewpub, featuring distinctive, experimental beers and a fusion of Asian and Southern cuisine.
+Beacon Brewing Co. is LaGrange’s first brewpub, featuring distinctive, experimental beers and a fusion of Asian and Southern cuisine.
 Their beers are brewed with surprising flavors, so it’s fun to get a flight and taste everything!